AgoraIO-Community/tutoring-reference-app/README.md

     return taskID, tokenName
 ```

-To start this process we will add this call to the `initState` of our `StatefulWidget`.
+To start this process, we add this call to the `initState` of our `StatefulWidget`.

 ```dart
  final response = await http.post(